 “The Gateway will be a magnet, bringing together scholars from disciplines across campus to forge new collaborations and take on some of the most critical questions facing society today, from biomedicine, to climate change and sustainability, to making data-informed public policy on issues of societal significance,” said Jennifer Chayes, associate provost for CDSS and dean of the School of Information.
 “We are immensely grateful for this generous anchor gift, which will help us make the Gateway possible.”

-Additional private support of approximately $300 million will be raised to complete this capital project and make the most of the new division’s potential.
+Additional private support of approximately $300 million will be raised to complete this capital project and make the most of the new college’s potential.

 Across campus, researchers are advancing the state of the art and using data science, machine learning, artificial intelligence and advanced statistics to tackle data sets and address questions that were once insurmountably complex, from public health and human welfare to fundamental science.